 The first image of a sequence is used as the key picture to represent the sequence when displayed in full-frame playback mode or thumbnail playback mode (default setting).
+To display each image in the sequence individually, press the 🕅 button.

-To display each image in the sequence individually, press the ® button.
+After pressing the 🛞 button, the operations listed below are available.

-After pressing the ® button, the operations listed below are available.
+- To display the previous or next image, rotate the multi selector or press $\blacktriangleleft$ . - To display images that are not included in the sequence, press $\blacktriangle$ to return to the key picture display.

-- To display the previous or next image, rotate the multi selector or press ◀▶. - To display images in a sequence as thumbnails, or to play them back in a slide show, set Sequence display options to Individual pictures in the playback menu (\$\infty\$53).
+To display images in a sequence as thumbnails, or to play them back in a slide show, set Sequence display options to Individual pictures in the playback menu (54).